The Ego Machine

 The Ego Machine or Steampunk consciousness

-Construction of Ego Machines is no longer regarded as a fashionable and worthwhile pursuit.
-The calculating machine is in the ascendent though, I would argue, we have lost much by abandoning the Ego Machine.
-The calculating machine, now known as computers, struggle to simulate human consciousness.
-They have nothing resembling a personality, unless they are programmed to simulate one.
-As anyone who has spent more than a hour in the company of an Ego Machine, lack of personality is not a problem they possess.
-Rather, they err by having too much.
+Ego machine studies are no longer fashionable or worthwhile pursuits.
+Though use of the calculating engine and its descendents is in the ascendent, I would argue that we have lost much.
+The calculating engine, now known as computers, struggle to simulate human consciousness.
+Unless we program them, they have nothing resembling personality, identity or awareness.
+As anyone who has spent more than an hour in the company of an ego machine, lack of personality is not a problem they possess.
+Rather, they err in possessing too much.

-This site documents the Ego Machine's influence on painting, philosophy and literature.
-My fascination with them is unlikely to end in the near future so I shall frequently add more content.
-You are invited to subscribe to my mailing list to receive information about forthcoming events relevant to the Ego Machine theme.
+This site details the ego machine's influence on painting, philosophy and literature.
+My enchantment with them is unlikely to end quickly; I shall add further content as and when I find it.
+Please subscribe to my mailing list to receive information about coming events pertinent to the ego machine theme.